 When it comes to quality, however, it just falls well short.
 If you’re looking to spend less money, get dunkable decaf bags.

-Knowing how to shop for decaffeinated K-cups starts with knowing a little about decaffeinated coffee.
+Knowing how to shop for the best decaf K-cups starts with knowing a little about decaffeinated coffee.
 To start this buyers’ guide, we’ll go through a quick intro to how decaf coffee is made.